telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 -   You can also set "notify all attributes except _some_" subscriptions (a kind of "blacklist" functionality).
 In this case, use `exceptAttrs` instead of `attrs` within `notifications`.
 -   You can include filtering expressions in `condition`.
-For example, to get notified not only if pressure changes, but if it changes within the range 700-800.
+In the example, a notification will be triggered only if the sensorStatus attribute equals "ok".
+Other examples of filtering expressiones would be for example, to get notified not only if pressure changes, but if it changes within the range 700-800.
     This is an advanced topic, see the "Subscriptions" section in the [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable/).

 The response corresponding to that request uses 201 Created as HTTP response code.